kaifishr/ChatMixer/README.md

 # **ChatMixer**

-An [MLP-Mixer](https://arxiv.org/abs/2105.01601) architecture with experimental [meta layers](#meta-layers) for character-level natural language processing.
+A PyTorch implementation of MLP-Mixer and ConvMixer architectures with experimental [meta layers](#meta-layers) for character-level natural language processing.

 # Installation